-The proud tradition was originally started by Benjamin Franklin as a way to compensate for his lack of formal education, and was carried on by new generations of super high-achievers, like Lincoln and Theodore Roosevelt, and it has continued all the way up to our own days by highly successful people, like Bill Gates.
+The proud tradition was originally started by Benjamin Franklin as a way to compensate for his lack of formal education, and was carried on by new generations of super high-achievers, such as Lincoln and Theodore Roosevelt, and it has continued all the way up to our own days by highly successful people, such Bill Gates.

 While I passionately agree with Brian’s findings, I think an even more important reason for picking up this habit is that it trains your mind to constantly absorb and learn new things.